Last updated June 6, 2018

-This spring Elijah began a mission to save money toward a family trip to Kings Island, one of the amusement parks here in Ohio.
-Two summers in a row, when Elijah was 2 and 3, we received free tickets from hubby’s work, and it became Elijah’s favorite place in the world (we’ve never been to Disney).
-However, starting last year, the company outings have been changed to a different venue, so a trip to any amusement park suddenly became a more expensive venture for us.
+A few springs ago, Elijah began a mission to save money toward a family trip to Kings Island, one of the amusement parks here in Ohio.
+Two summers in a row, when Elijah was 2 and 3, we had received free tickets from hubby’s work, and it became Elijah’s favorite place in the world (we’ve never been to Disney).
+However, starting that year, the company outings changed to a different venue, so a trip to any amusement park suddenly became a more expensive venture for us.

 Through learning memory verses every week, doing various special chores, choosing to save his change instead of spend it, and designating the majority of his birthday money to savings, Elijah was able to put aside more than enough very quickly.